Roy Lichtenstein and the comic books he cribbed from

 On one hand, its the authority of the art world's code of integrity telling the viewer that, as we've now told you by way of the environment that we've placed the object within, and by way of the admiration we've given the quasi-celebrity-quasi-artist, the object you're looking at could only be art, because this setting of a museum (or art gallery, etc) is a place where only art resides.
 The art experts (or salesmen, if you want to draw upon a slightly different view) are putting their reputations on the line and informing the viewer that, yes indeed, you can trust us, this here thing you're looking at is art just like an Old Master Painting or a piece of sculpture or a carving dug up out of the ruins of ancient Babylon.

-Lichtenstein's pieces are interesting in their own right, but because of the way art is packaged with prestige, expertise, and again, salesmanship, by the very large proportion of the art world which is based upon sales, inventory and finding the next customer, most of modern art is subsequently, shall we say, suspect.
+Lichtenstein's pieces are interesting in their own right, but because of the way art is packaged with prestige, expertise, and again, salesmanship, and by the mere fact of the artworld's machinery being focused on sales, plus inventory and finding the next customer, most of modern art is subsequently, shall we say, suspect.

 Since the 2000s, there has been a chorus of voices emerging from the comic book community decrying Lichtenstein’s lifting of comic art—a cribbing so liberal, they say, as to be more plagiarism than appropriation.
 Leading the charge has been David Barsalou, a comic book collector whose years-long research project, Deconstructing Roy Lichtenstein, has surfaced how the Pop artist’s paintings are nearly identical to his comic book sources.